Nattawut30/nattawut-boonnoon-Hospital-Management-SQL/README.md

 2. Resource Allocation = Manages doctors, nurses, equipment, and room assignments to maximize utilization and minimize operational bottlenecks.
 3. Financial Operations = Monitors billing, insurance claims, and payment processing to reduce revenue leakage and improve cash flow.

 **Why It Matters:** Hospitals struggle with fragmented data systems that lead to scheduling conflicts, unused resources, and billing errors costing millions annually.
-This database acts as a centralized backbone, giving administrators clear visibility into operations so they can make faster, smarter decisions that directly impact patient outcomes and the bottom line.
+I hope this database acts as a centralized backbone example, giving administrators clear visibility into operations so they can make better decisions that directly impact outcomes.

 ***Database Architecture***
 -